-A vine mealybug colony was established in the lab on butternut squash, as per Dr. Daane's recommendations and clip cages were constructed in house to complete Objective 1.
-Grape vines were propagated from mother plants of 'Flame Seedless', 'Autumn King', 'IAC 572', 'Tampa' and 'Cabernet Sauvignon' in the greenhouse.
+A vine mealybug colony was established in the lab on butternut squash, as per Dr. Daane's recommendations and clip cages were constructed to complete Objective 1.
+Grape plants were propagated for 'Flame Seedless', 'Autumn King', 'IAC 572', 'Tampa' and 'Cabernet Sauvignon' in the greenhouse.
 Three 1st or 2nd stage mealybug crawlers were placed into a clip cage (Fig 1) on a single leaf from each cultivar.
 Three leaves per cultivar were evaluated.
 Surviving mealybugs and life stage were evaluated after 3 and 6 weeks.
 High crawler mortality was observed for each cultivar, making statistical comparisons impractical.
-Clip cage evaluations were discontinued.